 Good Morning DINKS.
 Today we are discussing maybe one of the biggest financial decisions of our lives and in our relationships.
-Today we are discussing the question of whether to stay at home until we get married, or to move in with our boyfriend, girlfriend, or fiancé before we actually tie the knot.
+Today we are discussing the question of whether to stay at home until we get married, or to hire movers and move in with our boyfriend, girlfriend, or fiancé before we actually tie the knot.

 DINKS have dual incomes and no kids, but does that necessarily mean we have to be living under the same roof?
 If you are now married without kids, did you live with your spouse before you got married?
 If you are in a committed relationship but not yet married, do you live with your boyfriend or girlfriend under the same roof?
 Maybe you don’t live together quite yet but you already share expenses and save money together.